Winbobob/badsmells/README.md

 - __Bad smells detector__

     The criteria for identifying unassigned issues is assignee equal to 'null'.
 To detect the bad smell we compare the number of unassigned issues with the total number of the issues and if the the percentage of unassigned issues exceeds 20% it is identified as a bad smell.
-We have marked such issues as 'Redflagged Projects'.
+We have marked such issues as 'Redflagged Project'.
-    The bad smell detector can be found here [smell.rb](./features/issues_exceeding_milestones/smell.rb)
+    The bad smell detector can be found here [smell.rb](./features/unassigned_issues/smell.rb).
+    Criteria:

         20%  > number of (unassigned issues)/total number of (issues) * 100

 - __Bad smells results__

-    Theresults are as follows:
+    The results are as follows:

     **Unassigned Issues:** 7 out of 38<br>
-    **Redflagged Projects:** Not a bad smell
+    **Redflagged Project:** Not a bad smell

     **Unassigned Issues:** 54 out of 67<br>
-    **Redflagged Projects:** 80.59% __Bad Smell__
+    **Redflagged Project:** 80.59% __Bad Smell__

     **Unassigned Issues:** 32 out of 80<br>
-    **Redflagged Projects:** 40% __Bad Smell__
+    **Redflagged Project:** 40% __Bad Smell__

 **6. Lack of Code Review**